stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 By default, passwords must be of mixed case, include at least one number, and be between 8 and 100 characters in length.

 {% docs note %}
 It is not currently possible to configure a Directory's account password policy via the REST API.
-You must use the [Stormpath Admin Console](https://api.stormpath.com) (Directories --> &lt;choose your directory&gt; --> Details tab).
+You must use the [Stormpath Admin Console](https://api.stormpath.com)
 {% enddocs %}

 {% docs note %}